landodotworld/nextstep/README.md

 I don't see myself in everything that happens there, but inside of Berghain you can live with openness and freedom.<br>
 Society is standardized and judgmental.
 Prejudice blocks innovation.
 There are no formats for success!

-My drive is peace, freedom, dream, transparency, human, learning, pace and superfast progress.
-Time is everything.
-If I invest time on it, it's because I really believe on the long term potential.
-Continuous transformation, super flexible and fast execution for real impact.

 Name: Orlando Jorge Carmo Lopes <br>
 Age: 32 <br>
 Like: People, music, party, innovation, travel, sport, craziness <br>